sirguilhermeoliveira/tgl-adonis/README.md

      RF04.CRUD of games

      RF05.
 CRUD of bets

      RF06.
 Create access profiles (admin and player) and determine private routes <-

      RF07.
 Create a scheduler to run every day at 09:00, triggering emails only to players who haven't bet within 1 week prior to the current day inviting them to place a bet

+# 📋 Requirements for running project without Docker

+Node 14.18.0+

+Clone the repository

+In terminal use: yarn && yarn start

+In terminal use: npx adonis migration:run

+# ✔️ Running with Docker

+Install docker

+docker build -t tgl-adonis

+docker run -p 3000:3000 -d tgl-adonis

+docker-compose up -d

+After that process you can use only "docker-compose up" to open the project.

+Them use npx adonis migration:run